Monte-Carlo Simulations of Electron Channelling: a Bent (110) Channel in Silicon: The Physical Model and the Simulation Algorithm

-Here $q_\mathrm{p}$ and $q_{t}$ are electric charges of the projectile and the target constituent, respectively, $\vec{r}_{\perp}$ is the vector connecting the projectile and the target constituent (it is parallel to the axis $(xy)$), $v \approx c$ is the projectile speed.
-Then the projectile is propagated further along a straight line segment until its $z$ coordinates coincides with that of the next crystal constituent and a new modification of the momentum is performed.
-The ionization losses of high energy electrons or positrons in matter are very small \cite{PDG}.
-The radiation losses become noticeable starting from the projectile energies of several tens GeV.
-In our calculations they are also neglected.
-Therefore, the absolute value of the projectile momentum remains unchanged during the simulation.
+The orientation of the plane is carefully chosen to avoid collinearity of major crystal axes with the coordinate axis $z$ (otherwise axial channeling would be simulated instead of the planar one).
+The axes are considered to be 'major' if the maximum distance between the corresponding atomic strings in the plane (110) exceeds the amplitude of thermal vibrations $a(T)$ by the factor of $3$ at least.
+The orientation of the plane is done in such a way that the angle between such axes and the coordinate axis $z$ is not smaller than $\sim 10$ mrad.

-A crystal constituent is taken into account if it belongs to the lattice node located within a cylinder of the radius $40 a_\mathrm{TF}$ around the particle ($a_\mathrm{TF}$ is the Thomas-Fermi radius of the atom).
-Initially, the axis of the cylinder is the straight line along the direction of the projectile momentum at the point of entering the crystal.
+The interaction of the projectile with a crystal constituent is considered as a classical scattering in a Coulomb field of a static point-like charge.
+Electrons and nuclei are taken into account if they belong to a lattice node located within a cylinder of the radius $40 a_\mathrm{TF}$ around the projectile trajectory ($a_\mathrm{TF}$ is the Thomas-Fermi radius of the atom).
+Initially, the straight line along the direction of the projectile momentum at the point of entering the crystal is taken as the axis of the cylinder.
 The length of the cylinder $\Delta z_\mathrm{c}$ is approximately 200 \AA.
-When the particle approaches the end of the cylinder, a new cylinder is built as an extension of the old one but along the direction of the new particle momentum.
-The procedure continues until the end of the crystal is reached.
-As result, the cylinders form a `pipe' filled by the crystal lattice and the particle channels inside it.
+When the projectile approaches the end of the cylinder, a new cylinder is built as an extension of the previous one.
+The axis of the new cylinder is parallel to the new particle momentum.
+The procedure is repeated until the projectile reaches the end of the crystal.
+As a result, the cylinders form a `pipe' filled with the crystal lattice and the particle moves in the middle of this `pipe'.